MattStammers/sample-factory/README.md

 ```

 # Issues
 Good luck.
-Feel free to reach out if you want help.
-Below is the original SF documentation which explains the framework excellently.
+Feel free to reach out if you want help as I struggled at the start - feel free to raise an issue.
+However, the SF documentation is fantastic and explains the framework excellently.
+Start there first.
+Alex himself is highly responsive and will be able to answer any questions about the framework himself far better than I ever could.
+I can likely just help more with newbie questions.

 The one thing which confused me initially is the --ALGO flag in the config.
-This as far as I can tell is just a placeholder which COULD be implemented if needed but SF is purely for on-policy RF (primarily PPO).
+This as far as I can tell is just a placeholder which could be implemented if needed but SF is purely for on-policy RF (primarily PPO).
 There is a way to activate V-trace in the config and thus make the model an IMPALA-PPO model but SF is not designed for off-policy algo's like DQN.
+My recommendation would be to focus on PPO if like me you are still learning / at the start of your journey.

 # Sample Factory